Ruth-Wanjiku/Alx-zero_day/README.md

-I am sudying alx
-I am so happy beig an Alx student
+I am so happy bening an Alx student